SILVERRUSH. XIII. A Catalog of 20,567 Ly$\alpha$ Emitters at $z=2-7$ Identified in the Full-depth Data of the Subaru/HSC-SSP and CHORUS Surveys: Data and LAE Selection

-Our visual inspection is conducted by four individuals (SK, YL, HU, AM).
+Our visual inspection is conducted by four individuals (S.K., Y.L., H.U., A.M.).
 The candidates are classified as either secure, ambiguous, or spurious sources.
 Objects are labeled as ``spurious'' when they are identified as cosmic rays, sources with a sharp edge (probably due to some pipeline failures), sources detected in problematic regions remaining after masking, or any other signals that seem to be artificial.
 Sources that appear to be associated with resolved nearby galaxies are classified as spurious.
-Additionally, if objects are sufficiently bright (and hence potentially astrophysically interesting) but could be moving or transient objects that are identified from their shapes or unphysically high NB excesses, we inspect warp images (see next paragraph) and label them as spurious if their non-static nature is confirmed.
+Additionally, if objects are sufficiently bright (and hence potentially astrophysically interesting) but could be moving or transient objects that are identified from their shapes or unphysically high NB excesses, we inspect warp images (see the next paragraph) and label them as spurious if their nonstatic nature is confirmed.
 Objects are labeled as ``ambiguous'' if they are very diffuse or hard to distinguish from noise and ghosts.
 Consistencies between the classifications by each individual are checked with NB816 LAE candidates in the COSMOS field.
 We achieve a $>96\%$ consistency, with the inconsistent cases mostly being faint ambiguous sources or located at problematic regions.
 The fractions of survived sources are, from the NB387 to NB1010 sample, 55\%, 76\%, 92\%, 50\%, 52\%, 22\%, and 0.90\% (Table \ref{tab:laenumber}), although five candidates in the NB1010 sample are very tentative (see discussion in Section \ref{subsec:nb1010}).
+This variation in the survived fraction is caused by the balance between real and spurious source density.
+While the intrinsic rarity of $z\gtrsim7$ LAEs makes the fraction quite low, the selection criteria that necessitate detections in more than two bands effectively reduce the number of spurious sources because the probability of random fluctuations causing such detections is extremely low (e.g., the criterion $\mathrm{r}-\mathrm{i}>0.8$ in Equation \ref{eq:z49} implicitly requires the i band to be brighter than $\mathrm{r_{2\sigma}}-0.8$).